 top of page

-A Guide to the Lasting Power of Attorney - Video by Attorneys Inc.
+A Guide to the Lasting Power of Attorney - LPA Video by Attorneys Inc.

 Updated - Oct 2023

-There are two different prescribed LPA forms to cater to the needs of individuals:
+There are two prescribed LPA forms to cater to the needs of individuals:

-2. LPA Form 2 is to be used if you have more requirements to be included in
+LPA Form 2 is suitable if you have specific requirements or wish to allocate particular powers to your donee(s).

-•both your personal welfare and property & affairs.
+• Both your personal welfare and property and affairs.

 Need help with Lasting Power of Attorney issues?
 Call Michelle Tan of Attorneys Inc. LLC